sudban3089/ID-Preserving-Facial-Aging/README.md

 ## Training

 ### Model weights
 We fine-tune a pre-trained stable diffusion model whose weights can be downloaded from [Hugging Face](https://huggingface.co/CompVis) model card.
-We use `sd-v1-4-full-ema.ckpt`.
+We use `sd-v1-4-full-ema.ckpt` and `v1-5-pruned.ckpt`.
 You can use any other model depending on your choice but we have not tested the reproducibility of the conference results with other models.

 ### Data preparation
 We need a **Regularization Set** that comprises images depicting distinct individuals (disjoint from the training set) depicting variations in age.
 We curated a set of 612 images from the [CelebA-Dialog dataset](https://mmlab.ie.cuhk.edu.hk/projects/CelebA/CelebA_Dialog.html) (please cite the original authors) that serves as image-caption pairs in this work.
 The six age labels used in this work are as follows.